From the Experts: How to Scale up OER and Digital Resources at Your Institution

 Well said, Gerry.

 It sounds simple.
 Communicate.
-But having a communication plan that that goes beyond just informing your students is a key element.
+But having a communication plan that goes beyond just informing your students is a key element.
 Noah Lamb, Director of Student Account Services and Auxiliary Operations at Hodges University shares,

 “You have to communicate with the academic side, with the administrative side, with the community at large of what you’re trying to accomplish and how you’re trying to assist the students.”